mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 07 July 2025

-- The average temperature today is 14.42˚C,
+- The average temperature today is 14.41˚C,
-- With highs of 14.97˚C and lows of 13.8˚C,
+- With highs of 14.99˚C and lows of 13.17˚C,
-- It may feel like 13.88˚C with overcast clouds
+- It may feel like 13.89˚C with light rain
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1008hPa and humidity is 75%
+- The pressure is 1008hPa and humidity is 76%
 - The sun will rise at 03:58 and set at 20:28

 <!-- weather_marker ends -->